IBM Spectrum Virtualize vs VMware vSAN comparison

 IBM Spectrum Virtualize vs. VMware vSAN

-IBM Spectrum Virtualize is ranked 14th in Software Defined Storage (SDS) with 36 reviews while VMware vSAN is ranked 2nd in HCI with 226 reviews.
+IBM Spectrum Virtualize is ranked 14th in Software Defined Storage (SDS) with 35 reviews while VMware vSAN is ranked 2nd in HCI with 227 reviews.
 IBM Spectrum Virtualize is rated 8.8, while VMware vSAN is rated 8.4.
-The top reviewer of IBM Spectrum Virtualize writes "A highly scalable product that is relatively easy to use and set up".
+The top reviewer of IBM Spectrum Virtualize writes "Robust, stable, with good performance, and easy to implement".
 On the other hand, the top reviewer of VMware vSAN writes "Very stable, easy to set up, and easy to use".
-IBM Spectrum Virtualize is most compared with Dell VPLEX, VxRail, IBM Spectrum Scale, DataCore SANsymphony and NetApp Cloud Volumes ONTAP, whereas VMware vSAN is most compared with VxRail, Microsoft Storage Spaces Direct, HPE SimpliVity, Red Hat Ceph Storage and Dell PowerFlex.
+IBM Spectrum Virtualize is most compared with Dell VPLEX, VxRail, IBM Spectrum Scale, DataCore SANsymphony and Red Hat Ceph Storage, whereas VMware vSAN is most compared with VxRail, Microsoft Storage Spaces Direct, HPE SimpliVity, Red Hat Ceph Storage and Dell PowerFlex.
 See our IBM Spectrum Virtualize vs. VMware vSAN report.

 We monitor all Software Defined Storage (SDS) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.